Ibiahd18/TechTest/README.md

 Overview

 The Medi Score Calculator is a Python script that evaluates a patient's health status based on key vital signs.
-The Medi Score is an aggregate scoring system designed to help identify ill patients by assessing their respiration rate, oxygen saturation, level of consciousness, and temperature.

 Thought Process & Design Ideas